Matthew Newton: 2010–2012

-2012 events

 In April 2012, Newton was arrested twice in Miami, Florida.
 In the first incident, on 7 April, he was charged with trespassing and resisting officers.
 In a second incident on 17 April, Newton was charged with battery and resisting arrest after he attacked a hotel receptionist.
 His lawyer tweeted that people with bipolar disorder need patience and support, and said that Newton is continuing treatment.

-On 14 November 2012, both matters were dismissed, conditional upon Newton completing 50 hours of community service, writing a letter of apology to the hotel clerk, Ariel Bory Vargas, paying $US11,500 restitution to Vargas and staying away from both him and Mr. Moe's, the bar where he was accused of trespass.
+On 14 November 2012, both matters were dismissed, conditional upon Newton completing 50 hours of community service, writing a letter of apology to the hotel clerk, Ariel Bory Vargas, paying $11,500 (US) restitution to Vargas and staying away from both him and Mr. Moe's, the bar where he was accused of trespassing.

-2018 concerns and criticism
+2016 to present

+Newton moved to the United States in the 2010s, settling in New York City.
+In 2016, he became engaged to Catherine Schneiderman, daughter of Eric Schneiderman.
+They married in 2017.

 In August 2018, Jessica Chastain was criticised for choosing to work with Newton on the film, Ava.
 Chastain is a co-producer and Newton was selected as writer and director.
 Critics noted that appointing Newton for the role contrasted with Chastain's participation in the Time's Up campaign.
 Newton later stepped down as director.